We recently got this question from a consultant friend of ours:

-It isn’t necessarily an issue, but probably requires a bit more investigation.
+It isn’t necessarily an issue but requires a bit more investigation.

 Garnishees can come from a lot of different things — unpaid parking tickets might be an example of something causing a garnishee where there might not be an employment implication.
 It could also be a financial dispute with an ex-spouse.
 It could also be an unpaid fine for a criminal conviction, which is obviously more concerning.

 Also, it’s a good time to consider whether the background checking that was done when this person was hired was sufficient.
 Were former employers contacted?
 Was the applicant tested for drug use?
-Some information on checking backgrounds when hiring is here — https://www.prosperident.com/how-not-to-hire-the-wrong-people-in-your-practice/ .
+Some information on checking backgrounds when hiring is here — https://www.prosperident.com/how-not-to-hire-the-wrong-people-in-your-practice/.
 If screening done at the time of hiring was lax (and it often is), now is a good time to complete the background checking that should have been done before this person was hired.

-Clearly the garnishee means that the employee is in precarious financial position — obviously they don’t have $3,200 available to settle this debt.
+Clearly, the garnishee means that the employee is in a precarious financial position — obviously, they don’t have $3,200 available to settle this debt.
 If this person is a single mom living in a rented apartment, I fully expect there to be financial issues.
-However if this person drives an SUV and lives in an expensive house, the fact that they don’t have $3,200 would really concern me.
+However, if this person drives an SUV and lives in an expensive house, the fact that they don’t have $3,200 would really concern me.

 I’m happy to speak with your client if he or she wants to discuss further.